 Child Safeguarding

-To strengthen your club’s approach to child safety, we recommend appointing a Safeguarding Child Safety Officer (CSO).
+To strengthen your club’s approach to child safety, we strongly recommend appointing a Child Safety Officer (CSO)/Member Protection Information Officer (MPIO).
 This role is crucial in leading, coordinating, and championing child safety practices within your club.

-Please visit the Safeguarding Children section of our website to access necessary information and the following resources:
+Please visit Rugby Australia’s Codes and Policies website to access further information and the following resources:

 • Child Safe Commitment Statement